Chorégraphy: Emanuel Gat

 Music: Yann Robin

-The Ballet Junior de Genève is inviting for the fist time Emanuel Gat who will be offering a work based on two existing pieces:
+The Ballet Junior de Genève invited for the first time Emanuel Gat who offered a piece based on two existing pieces:

 « Comme on dit chez nous, si il pleut, c’est qu’il va pleuvoir »